Wikitravel: History

-On May 1, 2007, Wikitravel received the Webby Award for Best Travel Website.
-On June 16, 2008, Wikitravel was named one of the "50 Best Websites of 2008" by Time magazine.

 On August 3, 2007, Prodromou, Jenkins, and long-time contributor Jani Patokallio started Wikitravel Press, a company that produces and sells print guidebooks based on material contributed to Wikitravel.
 The first Wikitravel Press guides, Chicago and Singapore, were launched on February 1, 2008.
 Content in these guidebooks was available under the same Creative Commons Attribution ShareAlike license under which Wikitravel material is licensed.
 The Wikitravel trademarks were licensed to Wikitravel Press, but there was otherwise no connection to Internet Brands.
+By September 2010, there were guides published for 7 cities with 3 more being developed.
 Wikitravel Press ceased to operate in 2011.

 On January 1, 2010, the content of Wikitravel was migrated to the updated Creative Commons Attribution ShareAlike 3.0 license.

 In mid-2012, a proposal was floated by members of the editing community to fork their work at Wikitravel (forking in this context means to move editing activities and current content to a new host, in accordance with the site license) and re-merge with the travel website Wikivoyage—which had been a fork of German and Italian language Wikitravel some years before—and to then seek hosting of the merged sites by the non-profit Wikimedia Foundation.
 Internet Brands opposed this move and sued one Wikitravel contributor and one Wikipedia contributor, alleging trademark infringement, unfair competition, and civil conspiracy.
 This move was opposed by individuals and by the Wikimedia Foundation as being an example of a SLAPP lawsuit—one undertaken without plausible legal grounds with a primary intent being to deter, overwhelm, or frustrate persons engaged in fully lawful actions.